solliancenet/azure-databricks-dev-guide/automation-orchestration/azure-data-factory.md

     - **Linked service**: Select the _AzureDatabricks_ linked service you created previously

     - **Notebook path**: Enter the path to the notebook you created above.
-This will typically be in the format _/Users/[your@email.com]/[Notebook-name]_.
-For example, if you named your notebook Databricks-ADF-demo, and your Azure email account is user@microsoft.com, the path would be **/Users/user@microsoft.com/Databricks-ADF-demo**.
+Using a shared folder at the workspace level, this will typically be in the format _/folder-name/[Notebook-name]_.
+For example, if you named your notebook Databricks-ADF-demo, and your shared folder is named adf, the path would be **/adf/Databricks-ADF-demo**.

     - Expand **Base Parameters**, select **+ New**, enter **year** for the Name, and enter a four-digit year between 1987 and 2008, or enter "*" to include all years of flight data.